raml-org/raml-spec/versions/raml-10/raml-10.md

 If a URI parameter declaration specifies a non-string scalar type for the value of the header, the standard serialization rules for types MUST be invoked in applying the type to instances of that URI parameter.

-The values matched by URI parameters MUST NOT contain slash (/) characters in order to avoid ambiguous matching.
+To avoid ambiguous matching, the values matched by URI parameters MUST NOT contain slash (/) characters.
 In the first example in this section, /jobs/123 is a URI (relative to the baseUri) that matches the /{jobId} resource nested within the /jobs resource, but the URI /jobs/123/x does not match any resource.

 In the next example, the top-level resource has URI parameters folderId and fileId.